smcalilly/smcalilly.github.io/_posts/2022-03-30-driving-with-cat.markdown

 Should the cat be allowed to roam free and find the best spot herself?
 What happens in a wreck?
 I hope she’ll be in my lap and I can cradle her from the air bag.
 No, that's a bad idea, it would crush her.
 And what if I’m not quick enough?
 Crashes happen too fast.
 And I need to keep my hands on the steering wheel?

 I’m blessed she doesn’t take her anger out on me.
 She likes the air conditioner, so I keep her there.
 Battle to keep her from going into my feet.
-Her claws grip into my leg skin when I stop hard.
-Please don’t attack me, our lives depend on it.
+Her claws grip into my leg skin when I brake.
+Please don’t attack me.
+Our lives depend on it.

 What about one of those soft crates?
 She can hardly fit inside.
 She can’t sit up or turn her body around.
 She pants when she’s trapped in there, what if she pants to death?
 It would squish her in a wreck anyway.